In-Context Learning Without Copying: Mechanistic Investigation of Induction Heads

 Using the same setup, we conduct ablation studies to understand the causal impact of each individual attention head for the expected prediction $r_s$.
 Mean ablation is a method that replaces the activation of a model component with its average activation from a reference distribution \citep{wang2023interpretability}.
 For each head, we compute the mean activation over 10000 samples from the Pile dataset that the model was trained on \citep{gao2020pile}.
 We only mean ablate the activations of the last token position in order to isolate the behavior of induction heads (see Appendix \ref{app:ablation_stud}).
 We look at the probability difference of the target token $r_s$ before and after ablation, computing $p_{clean}(r_s | x) - p_{ablated}(r_s | x )$

-Figure~\ref{fig:masked_bigram_loss_1b_head_scores_prob_diff} shows the probability differences for each head after mean ablating.
-To get a clearer view of how prefix matching determines copying behavior, we display in Figure~\ref{fig:prefix_matching_vs_induction_masked_bigram_loss_1b} the probability difference scores of the top 10 heads that have the highest prefix matching scores with their rankings preserved.
-We observe from Figure~\ref{fig:prefix_matching_vs_induction_masked_bigram_loss_1b} that out of the top 10 prefix matching heads, 6 of the heads negatively influence the probability assigned to correct token, meaning that they functionally behave closer to an anti-induction head \citep{mcdougall-etal-2024-copy,olsson2022context}.
-Despite many of the top 10 prefix-matching heads negatively influencing prediction, abstract ICL capabilities remain intact.
-This suggests that learning abstractive ICL relies less on inductive copying.
+Figure~\ref{fig:prob_diff_hapax} shows the probability differences for each head after mean ablating.
+To get a clearer view of how prefix matching determines copying behavior, we display in Figure~\ref{fig:prob_diff_hapax} the probability difference scores of the top 10 heads that have the highest prefix matching scores with their rankings preserved.
+We observe from Figure~\ref{fig:prob_diff_hapax} that out of the top 10 prefix matching heads, 6 of the heads negatively influence the probability assigned to correct token, meaning that they functionally behave closer to an anti-induction head \citep{mcdougall-etal-2024-copy,olsson2022context} (See Appendix \ref{app:logitlens} for further discussion).
+Despite many of the top 10 prefix-matching heads negatively influencing prediction, abstractive ICL capabilities remain intact.
+This suggests that learning abstractive ICL is robust against the suppression of inductive copying.
 A reduction in inductive copying and induction heads did not compromise the learning of abstractive capabilities for the \textsc{Hapax} model.